top of page

 As the name suggests, a combination RV water heater uses both propane and electricity to heat water.
 You have the option of using either gas or electricity as per your situation.
 You can also use both if you want to heat the water quickly.

-RV water heaters use two types of ignition; a pilot light that has to be lit manually, often from outside the vehicle, to start the heater.
-Or a remote ignition option that starts the heater by just pushing a switch inside the RV.
+RV water heaters use two types of ignition: a pilot light that has to be lit manually, often from outside the vehicle, to start the heater, or a remote ignition option that starts the heater by just pushing a switch inside the RV.

 How Does RV Hot Water Heater Work?